 You cannot go wrong visiting Prague in the summer, especially if you like being around people – lots and lots of people.
 Charles Bridge in the summer is a meat-grinder – hordes of people entering the bridge on either end are pressed and ground together at its centre.
 All the little narrow streets are bulging at the seams.
 You will see all types of amusing people from all over the world walking around with maps in their faces and cameras over their shoulders.
 Most of them are in a good mood and happy to be where they are.

-Throughout the summer there are music shows, opera shows, festivals, riverboat rides, beaches on the river, gardens and restaurant patios.
+There are music shows, opera shows, festivals, riverboat rides, beaches on the river, gardens and restaurant patios throughout the summer.
 It’s a party among ancient buildings that have celebrated summer many, many times before.